-These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by obtaining the affirmative vote of a majority if the Academy Board at any regular or special meeting of the Academy Board, if a notice setting forth the terms of the proposal have been given in accordance with the notice setting forth the terms of the proposal have been given in accordance with the notice requirements for the special meetings.
-Upon arrival, the Academy Board shall forward the amendment to the College
+These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by obtaining: (a) the affirmative vote of a majority of the Academy Board at any regular or special meeting of the Academy Board, if a notice setting forth the terms of the proposal has been given in accordance with the notice requirements for such meetings; and (b) the written approval of the changes or amendments by the College President or his designee.
+In the event that a proposed change is not accepted by the College President or his designee, the College Board shall consider and vote upon a change proposed by the Corporation following an opportunity for a written and oral presentation to the College Board by the Corporation.
+Amendments to those Bylaws take effect only after they have been approved by both the Corporation's Academy Board and by the College Board or its designee.